 Lack of power on the camera

-Depending on the distance, or on that one cable is supplying too many cameras at once, a different power voltage gets to the cameras.
-For instance, your camera is 12V, and you power it from 12V power supply, and everything seems to be correct, but if, for example, this distance is 20 meters, then eventually, less power gets to the camera, like 10V only.
+Depending on the distance or on whether one cable is supplying too many cameras at once, a different power voltage gets to the cameras.
+For instance, your camera is 12V, and you power it from a 12V power supply, and everything seems to be correct, but if, for example, this distance is 20 meters, then eventually, less power gets to the camera, like 10V only.
 Also, this can be seen if, let’s say, the quality of the video noticeably worsens at night.
 Why?
 Because the infrared lights are switching on and also require power.
 And your camera is already getting less power, and now even worse.
-As a result – interferences on video, the camera is randomly going on and off.
+As a result, interferences on video, and the camera is randomly going on and off.
 This matters, and this has to be considered too.
-A summary amount of power needed for cameras is bigger then what’s power supply unit can deliver – and this is a frequent one.
+A summary amount of power needed for cameras is bigger than what’s power supply unit can deliver – and this is a frequent one.

 Motion Detection Sensitivity

-Here’s a thing – you installed a camera, turned on notifications or alarm triggered by a motion in camera’s sight.
+Here’s a thing – you installed a camera, turned on notifications or alarm triggered by motion in the camera’s sight.
 And now you are testing it and it doesn’t work, or isn’t accurate.
-You’re trying to adjust camera’s position, different incline angle, but it doesn’t work.
+You’re trying to adjust the camera’s position, a different incline angle, but it doesn’t work.
 So why?
 Because it’s normal.
-Because a default sensitivity of a PIR sensor is set to low-middle level.
-Now if such problem occurs with you – get into camera’s settings and raise a sensitivity level so that when you will be testing it – your every move is being registered.
+Because the default sensitivity of a PIR sensor is set to a low-middle level.
+Now, if such a problem occurs with you, get into the camera’s settings and raise a sensitivity level so that when you are testing it, your every move is being registered.

 Detection Zone wrong set-up

-When drawing a detection zone do you select the entire picture?
-Because if you do – you will have a lot of false alarms.
-Because you are not excluding moving objects like trees and their leaves, that are fluctuating throughout entire day.
+When drawing a detection zone, do you select the entire picture?
+Because if you do, you will have a lot of false alarms.
+Because you are not excluding moving objects like trees and their leaves, which are fluctuating throughout the entire day.
 And the same is applicable to sun rays.
 As we’ve got an image change detection type, pixels, in other words, the sun and its rays’ angle and position may also cause false alarms, as they are changing throughout the entire day too.

-Blocking Camera’s LED Lights and IR lighting reflecting from glass
+Blocking the Camera’s LED Lights and IR lighting reflecting from the glass

-The matter of installation – to make sure camera’s IR LED lights are having free view and nothing is blocking them.
-That’s quite a common one – we expect the camera to switch into night mode to make it able to see at night in black and white due to built-in infrared LED’s, that light up a scene, and which lighting is invisible to human eye.
-And there are 2 mistakes done here.
-First – installing the camera that way so its view or a part of view is blocked by a wall or some objects located near to lens in its field of view.
-Or when you install the camera in front of the glass window so a large piece of image is taken by glass.
-In both scenarios camera’s infrared light is reflected back to camera and night view feature is completely useless.
+The matter of installation – to make sure the camera’s IR LED lights have a free view and nothing is blocking them.
+That’s quite a common one – we expect the camera to switch into night mode to make it able to see at night in black and white due to built-in infrared LEDs, which light up a scene, and which lighting is invisible to the human eye.
+And there are 2 mistakes made here.
+First – installing the camera that way so its view or a part of its view is blocked by a wall or some objects located near to lens in its field of view.
+Or when you install the camera in front of the glass window, so a large part of the image is taken up by the glass.
+In both scenarios camera’s infrared light is reflected back to the camera, and the night view feature is completely useless.

 Skimping on wiring

 That’s an interesting one.
-For instance, 4 megapixel and higher resolution cameras are common now, and I cannot call them cheap. and what I frequently see is that people purchase cheap wires along with a 4 megapixel or higher, cameras.
-And mostly, because they don’t know how a cable quality affects an image quality.
-And by the image quality I mean image pureness and clearness, the absence of lags, glitches, interferences, graining and blur.
+For instance, 4 megapixel and higher resolution cameras are common now, and I cannot call them cheap.
+And what I frequently see is that people purchase cheap wires along with a 4 megapixel or higher camera.
+And mostly, because they don’t know how cable quality affects image quality.
+And by the image quality, I mean image purity and clearness, the absence of lags, glitches, interferences, graining, and blur.
 First of all, that should be a copper wire, not a bimetallic one.
-And also – these are a different cables: indoor and outdoor ones.
+And also – these are different cables: indoor and outdoor ones.
 The opposite of this is that sometimes people take good wires but don’t know how to use them.
-Like, there are UTP, FTP and SFTP-types.
-And sometimes they get good FTP-cable, but are not grounding it and are using cheap plastic connectors instead of good iron ones.
+Like, there are UTP, FTP, and SFTP types.
+And sometimes they get a good FTP cable, but are not grounding it, and are using cheap plastic connectors instead of good iron ones.

 Old Firmware

 Such a common and frequent mistake is simply a device running an old firmware.
 And you usually stumble upon this when you have done everything completely right, but some functions are JUST NOT WORKING.
-I mean, let’s say, you have purchased a camera of 2019 launch year, and… now it’s 2020, and manufacturer more likely released an update, even several ones probably, improving stability, adding new functions and et cetera.
-So, the first thing to do after you get the cam out of the box…. – check a firmware relevance.
-This issue exists literally because you are not connecting your camera to cloud.
-Either way in the phone app or any cloud service you will see a prompt telling that a new firmware update is available and all you have to do is to just accept its download and installation with 1 button press.
+I mean, let’s say, you have purchased a camera of 2019 launch year, and… now it’s 2020, and the manufacturer has more likely released an update, even several ones probably, improving stability, adding new functions, and et on.
+So, the first thing to do after you get the cam out of the box… – check the firmware relevance.
+This issue exists literally because you are not connecting your camera to the cloud.
+Either way, in the phone app or any cloud service, you will see a prompt telling you that a new firmware update is available, and all you have to do is to just accept its download and installation with 1 button press.
 Obviously, it’s important, but it’s easy to miss this in sight.

 This one is about expectations of stability and reliability from a wi-fi camera system, outdoor cameras especially.
-There’s a lot of pros of having a Wi-fi camera system in your home, but the biggest and one of few only disadvantages in Wi-fi type video transmission.
-Because there are enemies of Wi-fi signal: rain, snow, storms and similar.
+There are a lot of pros of having a Wi-fi camera system in your home, but the biggest and one of the few disadvantages is Wi-fi type video transmission.
+Because there are enemies of Wi-fi signal: rain, snow, storms, and similar conditions.
 Also, that’s a network overload.
-The more network devices you’ve got within your network, the bigger is your network load, and consequently the worse signal strength is for every single device.
-Considering the fact that video footage is not some sort of small files, but a big and constant one – expect your video surveillance system to load your network really hard.
-The solution is to to get a separate network for video surveillance system, especially if that’s a big system.
-In such case, you will divide home appliance and computers and phones from a video surveillance system, that loads a network completely.
+The more network devices you’ve got within your network, the bigger your network load, and consequently, the worse signal strength is for every single device.
+Because video footage is not some sort of small file, but a big and constant one, expect your video surveillance system to load your network hard.
+The solution is to get a separate network for the video surveillance system, especially if that’s a big system.
+In such a case, you will divide home appliances and computers, and phones from a video surveillance system that loads a network completely.

 A video recorder selection

-What recording resolution is supported on a video recorder that you are choosing?
+What recording resolution is supported on the video recorder that you are choosing?
 4, 6, 8 megapixels?
-You got to answer this question when selecting a video recorder.
-And a one more on top – channels amount on an NVR or DVR – plan ahead.
+You’ve got to answer this question when selecting a video recorder.
+And one more on top – channel amount on an NVR or DVR – plan ahead.
 You are planning 3 or 4 cameras and a 4-channel recorder?
-Take 8-channel recorder.
+Take an 8-channel recorder.
 Why?
-Because if you would want to add a one more camera, which is running bigger resolution to your setup, you will have to buy a video recorder supporting bigger resolution and having 8 channels for connecting cameras, thus – you are overpaying.
+Because if you want to add one more camera, which is running a bigger resolution to your setup, you will have to buy a video recorder supporting a bigger resolution and having 8 channels for connecting cameras, thus, you are overpaying.

 Storage Capacity